devspoons/devspoon-startup-tizen/README.md

 ### How to build project management solutions(openproject, jenkins, gitolite[private git server], harbor[private docker server])

 * Refer the guide : [devspoon-startup-web]
+* I have sample code on junkins_home.
+If you want the reset environment, delete all the contents.
+* Sample Jenkins account info **ID: admin PASSWORD: 1324**

 ### How to build Tizen development environment